CassandraMaldonado/LLM_Healthcare/README.md

 Each dataset had a slightly different format and use case, so combining them helped balance reasoning, recall and safety.

 ## Summary
-Most general-purpose LLMs aren't reliable enough for clinical use—they miss nuance, sometimes hallucinate, and lack medical context.
+Most general LLMs aren't reliable enough for clinical use they miss nuance, sometimes hallucinate and lack medical context.
 So for this project, I:

-Fine-tuned a base model (LLaMA-style) using three healthcare-focused datasets
+- Fine-tuned a base model (LLaMA) using three healthcare datasets.

 Trained a reward model to score helpfulness/safety